tanupoo/unzipx/README.md

 In other way, with the -e option, you can specify the encoding you expects.

 zipx and unzipx support to normalize the filename before zip or unzip files.

+To support new Encryption algorithms, unzipx tries to use pyzipper if available.

 ## FYI